reiryuki/One-UI-Home-31-Magisk-Module/README.md

 # One UI Home Magisk Module

 ## Descriptions
-- A home launcher app ported from Samsung Galaxy Z Flip 3 for any Android 9 until 12.
+- A home launcher app ported from Samsung Galaxy Z Flip 3.

 ## Screenshots
 -

 ## Requirements
 - Not in One UI ROM
-- Android 9 until 12
+- Android 6 until 12
 - Magisk installed

 ## Installation Guide